biogeospatial/Biodiverse_publication_list/SpatialConditions.md

 The neighbourhood and definition query interfaces have a syntax verification button to check that the syntax is valid.
 This does not, however, guarantee your parameters will work, only that it is valid Perl code.
 (The reality here is that we will just evaluate the parameter statement with some default values and warn you if the system raises some sort of error or exception).

-## Locale issues ##

-If you are using a locale where the radix character (the decimal place marker) is a comma then you need to remember to use a dot instead.
-For example, this code `sp_circle (radius => 5,3)` should be `sp_circle (radius => 5.3)` or you will receive warnings about uneven arguments used to define a hash.

 # Evaluation #

 This is a brief description of the evaluation process used to determine the set of neighbours for a group.

 Currently the system operates on boolean membership of the set of neighbours, so a group either is or is not a neighbour of the processing group.
 If no spatial index is used then every group's membership of the processing cell's neighbour set is considered in turn.
 If a spatial index is used then only a subset of neighbours is considered (those within the relevant spatial index blocks).
 This is why processing times are usually shorter when using an index (see [KeyConcepts#Using_the_spatial_index](KeyConcepts#using-the-spatial-index)).

 Spatial conditions need not return symmetric sets.
 In this way group _i_ can be in group _j_'s neighbour set, but _j_ need not be in _i_'s neighbour set.
 This is not an issue for moving window analyses, but can cause asymmetric dissimilarity matrices if used to run a spatially constrained cluster analysis.
-This is why it is generally a good idea in these cases to set the second neighbourhood to be `sp_always_true()` or `1` (which is the same thing).
+This is why it is generally a good idea in these cases to set the second neighbourhood to be `sp_select_all()` or `1` (which is the same thing).

 In the calculations, groups in neighbour set 1 are excluded from neighbour set 2 so there are no overlaps that would violate the comparison calculations.